>

 Tommy Dempsey sang The Little Beggarman accompanied by John Smith in 1976 on their Trailer album Green Grow the Laurel.

 Harry Brazil sang a variant of this song called The Rambling Irishman in a recording made by Mike Yates in 1973-78.
 This was published in 1979 on the Topic anthology Travellers: Songs, Stories and Tunes From English Gypsies.
 And Danny Brazil sang The Rambling Irishman in his caravan at Staverton, Gloucester, to Gwilym Davies on 5 May 1978.
-This recording was included in 2007 on Musical Traditions’ Brazil Family anthology, Down By the Old Riverside.
+This recording was included in 2007 on Musical Traditions’ Brazil Family anthology, Down by the Old Riverside.

 James Raynard sang The Roaming Journeyman in 2011 on the Woodbine & Ivy Band’s eponymous CD The Woodbine & Ivy Band.

 Andy Turner learned The Roving Journeyman from the singing of Tom Willett and Chris Willett too and recorded it as the 28 January 2012 entry of his project A Folk Song a Week.
-He learned The Rambling Irishman from the Boys of the Lough and sang it as the 21 September 2014 entry of A Folk Song a Week.
+He also learned The Rambling Irishman from the Boys of the Lough and sang it as the 21 September 2014 entry of A Folk Song a Week.

 Lyrics